-When learning in class about cultural objects and underlying beliefs and value systems, Lisa’s focus is geared toward practical elements of everyday-life, which she may deem relevant particularly for fulfilling her wish to live in Germany.
-Her above explanation that her conceptualization of culture is based on the assumption that contemporary surface differences between Canadian and German lifestyle can be singled out, explained, and overcome through factual knowledge.
+While learning about cultural objects and underlying beliefs and value systems in class, Lisa’s focus is geared toward practical elements of everyday-life, which she may deem relevant particularly for fulfilling her wish to live in Germany.
+Her above explanation suggests that her conceptualization of culture is based on the assumption that contemporary surface differences between Canadian and German lifestyle can be singled out, explained, and overcome through factual knowledge.
 One can therefore say that Lisa views culture as a set of facts that can be observed and learned, and that are dissociated from history.
 Furthermore, Lisa’s notion of culture prior to her sojourn is characterized by a set of beliefs about Europe, and Germany in particular, as well as about herself.
-She idealizes “things European” that she considers more sophisticated and refined (on the basis of cultural surface phenomena such as pictures), and she implicitly idealizes herself as a potentially or inherently European self who is more sophisticated than her Canadian peers who are not of European descent.
-Furthermore, her explanations quoted above reveal an organic understanding of culture and identity, which underlies her narratives: It seems as though Lisa believes that through her heritage she possesses the “seeds” of Europeanness that will somehow “thrive” in a European habitat and allow her to “grow” into the desired sophisticated self.
-How this growth may occur is not the focus of her thoughts; in fact, she seems to assume that this growth will somehow come about “naturally.”
+She idealizes European aspects of life that she considers more sophisticated and refined (on the basis of cultural surface phenomena such as pictures), and she implicitly idealizes herself as a potentially or inherently European self who is more sophisticated than her Canadian peers who are not of European descent.
+Furthermore, her explanations quoted above reveal an organic understanding of culture and identity, which underlies her narratives: It seems as though Lisa believes that through her heritage she possesses the seeds of Europeanness that will somehow thrive in a European habitat and allow her to grow into the desired sophisticated self.
+How this growth may occur is not the focus of her thoughts; in fact, she seems to assume that this growth will somehow come about naturally.

 In-sojourn